Examples

 As in the "Simple Message" example

-Create elements that can be used to start and end the subscription manually.
+Create elements that allow users to manually start and stop the subscription.

 Two buttons have been added to the "Simple Message" display page.

-The topic "Topic for simple message" is subscribed to by the user by clicking on the "Start subscription manually" button.
+The user subscribes to the "Topic for simple message" topic by clicking the "Start subscription manually" button.
 The JavaScript function looks like this:

 function displayWebsocketMessage() {